 We do not manufacture any of our products.
 We purchase our products on individual purchase orders from Stello Foods, Inc., based on our recipes and private label.
 Stello Foods is, in this regard, our co-packer.
 This relationship with Stello Foods was started by Mr. Petrella, Jr. beginning in 1998, for production of his pasta sauces at that time.
 Stello Foods is our sole supplier of product.
 Stello Foods, located in Punxsutawney, Pennsylvania, is a contract packaging and private labeling service in business since 1993.
 Its motto is "Quality Homestyle Food Products".
 We believe that Stello Foods has the capacity to supply sufficient quantities of our product that we may require in the foreseeable future.
 We do not have a supplier contract with Stello Foods.
-We believe that in the event Stello Foods is unable or unwilling to supply the quantities of our products we require, there are a significant although limited number of contract packagers and private labelers of prepared food products to which we could turn for an alternate or increased supply.
+Stello Foods fills our purchase orders as received and accepted.
+Stello Foods has not rejected and we have no reason to expect it will reject any of our purchase orders.
+We believe that in the event Stello Foods is unable or unwilling to supply the quantities of our products we require, there are a significant, although limited number of contract packagers and private labelers of prepared food products to which we could turn to for an alternate or increased supply.